 He specialises in DNS and DNSSEC.
 John was the first person to write a DNSSEC signer that used keys stored in an HSM (this code now forms part of NLNetLabs LDNS library).
 He was closely involved in the design and initial development of OpenDNSSEC and also responsible for adding DNSSEC support to libdkim, part of dkim-milter.
 He was also one of the first to demonstrate how quickly the 2008 Kaminsy attack on DNS could be performed.
 More recently he has been involved in developing Hedgehog, was a member of the Root KSK Key Rollover design team and currently a member of RSTEP.

-- C-DNS: A DNS Packet Capture Format - A DNS specific format for efficient capture of DNS traffic.
+- RFC 8618: Compacted-DNS (C-DNS): A Format for DNS Packet Capture - A DNS specific format for efficient capture of DNS traffic.

-- DNS Session Signaling - EDNS0 mechanism for per-session signalling
+- RFC8490: DNS Stateful Operations - Internet Draft proposing a new mechanism for per-session DNS signalling

 - RFC7766 : DNS Transport over TCP – Implementation Requirements – a bis version of RFC5966, (DNS Transport over TCP – Implementation Requirements)